Feeding or Teaching?

 Colossians 1:15, (Speaking of the Lord Jesus Christ) “Who is the image of the invisible God, the firstborn of every creature: 16, For by Him all things were created, that are in the heaven and that are in the earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things are created by Him and for Him: 17, And He is before all things and by all things consist.
 18, And He is the head of the body, the church: Who is the beginning, the first born from the dead; that in all things He might have the preeminence.

 Jesus became God’s Christ and He is the only offering that will be accepted by our Father.
 You are in Him as the new man or your still in the old man.
-We have free will to make our choice.
+God has given us free will to make our choice.